ralfkundel/P4STA/README.md

 ```

 # Dependencies Loadgenerator Servers
-The following dependencies are _not_ automatically installed with ./install.sh if Ubuntu 16.04 is used:
+The following dependencies are automatically installed with ./install.sh if Ubuntu 16.04 is used:
 * iPerf3 >= 3.1.3
-At every load generator server: iPerf3 installation instruction: https://iperf.fr/iperf-download.php#ubuntu-command

 ## Stamper Targets
 P4STA supports different targets, currently P4-BMv2, Barefoot Tofino and Netronome SmartNICs.